F#2 ~ Bb5 (3 octaves and 2 notes)

 Above F#4 the main issue with Youngjae’s singing is his tendency to push his voice out from his throat a lot more, by compressing his throat muscles and keeping his sound trapped inside his throat.
 That causes him to sound tight and strained whenever singing notes above F#4, such as the G4’s in “죽어도 못보내“, “LA Song“, G#4’s in “Honey“, “빛이나“, A4’s in “1시34분“, Bb4’s in “I Was Made For Dancing“, “This Love“, “Forever Young“, B4’s in “Mr. Chu“, “Fly“, as well as the D5’s in “10점만점에 10점.”
 Another issue quite often noticeable in his mix is his tendency to drop his jaw too low and open his mouth too wide on sustained mixed voice notes, causing his voice to be placed too low in chest and in his throat.
 This often causes him to lose the brightness of tone even within his supported range, where his voice tends to more stuck as opposed to free and opened.
 Examples of this include his F4’s in “이미 넌 고마운 사람“, “바람기억” and “금요일에 만나요.”

 His upper register is by far his least developed register and also his least used register overall.
 Most of the time Youngjae seems to sing in a fairly comfortable and low range for a tenor, when singing GOT7’s repertoire.
 Rarely do their songs require any form of high falsetto notes, so it’s not usual for Youngjae to really explore this part of his voice.
 As a result, he has never shown enough development of his cricothyroid muscles and so he’s never been able to utilize a more connected head voice.
 Anytime he’s sung in his upper register, he’d use a falsetto instead of a head voice.
 Despite that, he seems quite relaxed singing in this register even up to D5, as heard in “Fly.”
 Most of his issues in his falsetto seem to be with placement, which tends to be quite inward or overly nasal, as heard in “오늘은 가지마.”
 However his transitions into falsetto are well done and seem mostly smooth, considering how rarely he uses this part of his voice.
+More recently he has explored the full extent of his falsetto register being able to sing as high as Bb5 in a high note battle with the other GOT7 members.

 Overall as a vocalist, Youngjae shows enough understanding of style and dynamics.
 Musically speaking, within his supported range he can sing with a limited amount of dynamic variations, as his voice lacks enough power and balance in his mix for him to truly produce the right amount of resonance in his voice.
 Due to issues with lack of openness and improper placement, he’s never been able to show proper resonance in his voice but support is quite consistent and clean throughout his voice.
 Most of his issues tend to be with improper jaw position, as well as aspiration of air and pushing when singing sustained notes.
 Stylistically, he has enough control of his voice and seems particularly fond of growling, as heard in “Moves like Jagger” and “Honey.”